RuthOgholi/Tata-Job-Simulation-Project/README.md

 1. Created a calculated column for ‘Revenue’ using Power Query editor in Excel.
 2. Converted the dataset to a table in Excel.
 3. Inserted a Pivot Table to summarize the data and answer each question.
-4. Manipulated the data in power query editor in Power BI
+4. Manipulated the data in Power Query Editor in Power BI
 5. Loaded the data to Power BI for visualization of my findings.

 ### Data Visualization